 note: in use since 1875; the anthem is more commonly known as "Fasi Fakafonua" (National Song)

-Trinidad and Tobago name: "Forged From the Love of Liberty"
+name: "Forged From the Love of Liberty"

 lyrics/music: Patrick Stanislaus CASTAGNE